a2as-team/google-adk-anygent/README.md

-# Enhanced Morphing Agent - Google ADK
+# AnyGent - Google ADK

 A sophisticated AI agent built with Google's Agent Development Kit (ADK) that can morph into any specialized agent based on user input.
 The agent can transform itself into experts, characters, tools, or any other specialized role you desire.